Thanks to PHS Online for some of these statistics.

 that would remain in continuous production since their inception.
 The Trans Am came

-engine option was the 400 Ram Air IV, ordered on just 55 coupes and all 8 convertibles.
+engine option was the 400 Ram Air IV, ordered on just 55 coupes.

 All Trans Ams were Polar White with blue racing stripes, tail panel, and decals.

 The exclusive hood had functional air intakes which could be closed by the driver

 and functional fender scoops designed to vent the engine bay.
 A 60 inch rear foil

 (spoiler) was mounted on the trunk.
 Although the Trans Am was no faster than

 similarly equiped Firebirds, it represented the peak of Pontiac performance excitement.

 Hardtop Coupe: 76,059